robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-17 17:41:36 UTC
+**Last Updated:** 2025-12-17 18:12:12 UTC

 **Status:** Maintenance
-**Reason:** The panda cam system is currently undergoing scheduled maintenance or technical updates.
+**Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
 **Recommendation:** Please check back later; the webcam feed should be available again soon.
-**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 17:41 UTC.
+**Technical Note:** The status image indicates a maintenance message with a timestamp of 18:12 UTC, suggesting the system is temporarily offline for updates or repairs.

-**Blog Summary:** The panda cam is temporarily unavailable due to maintenance.
-We appreciate your patience and will update you once the feed is back online.
+**Blog Summary:** Our panda cam is temporarily offline for maintenance.
+We appreciate your patience and will have the live feed back up shortly!

 ---